Meadows Museum of Art

 The Beginning of the Meadows

 The Meadows Museum of Art was established at Centenary College of Louisiana in 1975 on the occasion of the College's 150th anniversary for the purpose of housing the Jean Despujols Collection of Paintings and Drawings of Indochina, a collection of more than 300 works.
-The museum was made possible by a gift from Algur H. Meadows, a Centenary alumnus, who had purchased the collection for his alma mater in 1969.
-Since that original gift, the museum's collection has grown to more than 1500 works, thanks in large part to the generosity of donors.
+The Museum was made possible by a gift from Algur H. Meadows, a Centenary alumnus, who had purchased the collection for his alma mater in 1969.
+Since that original gift, the museum's collection has grown to more than 1600 works, thanks in large part to the generosity of donors.